akarve/bip-keychain/pre-bips/steganographic-seeds.md

 entropy (e.g. common phrases).

     > Implementers will mitigate this risk with an easy-to-implement entropy
-    > measure and warning to the user.
+    > measure and message to the user.

 1. BIP-39 includes checksum bits in the final word, offering some protection against erroneous entry.
-The present proposal surrenders both the advantages (integrity) and disadvantages (cannot be computed by hand) of the BIP-39 checksum bits in favor of a much broader set of steganographic mnemonics that can be stored, generated, and carried in situations of urgency and scarcity.
+The present proposal eliminates both the advantages (integrity) and disadvantages (cannot be computed by hand) of the BIP-39 checksum bits in favor of a much broader set of steganographic mnemonics that can be stored, generated, and carried in situations of urgency and scarcity.

+    > BIP-39 checksum validation _shall remain in place_ (unchanged) for BIP-39
+    > mnemonics.

-    > Advanced users can choose to implement their own checksums or error-correcting
+    > Advanced users might choose to implement their own checksums or error-correcting
     > codes.